mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/maps.md

 : Specifies whether to show zoom controls or not.

 {:id="Map.Top" .number} *Top*
-: Specifies the position of the Top edge of the component relative to an AbsoluteArrangement.
+: Specifies the position of the Top edge of the component relative to its container.
+Used when the component is placed inside an AbsoluteArrangement, or when the Screen's ScreenLayout property is set to Absolute.

 {:id="Map.UserLatitude" .number .ro .bo} *UserLatitude* : Returns the user's latitude if ShowUser is enabled.